goFrendiAsgard/zaruba/README.md

 [Documentation](docs/README.md) | [Tutorial](docs/use-cases/from-zero-to-cloud.md) | [Installation](#-installation)

-> ⚠️ Things might change pretty fast and pretty often before we reach `v.1.0.0`.
+> ⚠️ We didn't reach `v.1.0.0` yet, but the API is pretty much stable.
 Please open [an issue](https://github.com/state-alchemists/zaruba/issues) if you find any problem using Zaruba.

 # 💀 Zaruba